Pillar content sounds monumental, doesn’t it?

 But hang on.

-If you’re writing posts around a subject, using certain keywords, optimising them as stand-alone pieces, you run the risk of competing against your own content.
+If you’re writing posts around a subject, using certain keywords and optimising them as stand-alone pieces, you run the risk of competing against your own content.

 Shitting arseheads, Doris.